pseudo-lang/pseudo/docs/javascript.md

 Currently Ecmascript 5 is the most popular version, so that's what pseudo targets.
 Actually ES6/ES7/Coffeescript/Typescript are closer semantically and have a richer choice of builtin types/language structures, so they would be even easier to support in next versions.

+## future versions

+`io:read` is not currently supported, because it's typically equivalent to a callback for the `stdin` stream in Node.
+Pseudo would support callback-based js api-s from v0.3 or v0.4